 The award-winning documentary was produced by Ethan Morse, who served at the Tomb of the Unknown Soldier for 18 months.
 Ethan and his business partner, Neal Schrodetzki, recently produced a second documentary series, Honor Guard, which highlights the inspiring dedication that members of the 3rd U.S. Infantry Regiment, a.k.a.
 "The Old Guard," unceasingly exhibit to pay their respects to those who gave all.
-Honor Guard is scheduled for a Netflix release later this year.
+Honor Guard is scheduled for world-wide release this year.

 Ethan will be bringing his passion and talent to this year’s NFDA International Convention and Expo in Chicago, October 27-30.
 In addition to his closing keynote, the NFDA will offer an exclusive pre-screening of Honor Guard.
 Ethan will also be available to answer questions and distribute signed copies of The Unknowns on Tuesday, October 29 from 1:00-2:00 p.m., in the Homesteaders booth (466) at the NFDA Expo.
 Read the interview with Ethan below to learn more about his inspiration and what he is looking forward to at NFDA.

 Tell me about your background and your inspiration for creating these documentaries.

 I grew up in northern New York on a dairy farm.
 We lived near a cemetery and I would pass by on my way to the candy store.
 I would sometimes stop and wander among the gravestones.
 I guess I always felt a connection to the past in that regard.